-- Distinguish between lesson goals and instructional objectives. - Accurately describe their lesson in terms of approaches and methods that are used. - Create a clear contextualized lesson plan that includes the following parts: description of learning context, purpose, objectives, materials, procedure, assessments.
+- Distinguish between lesson goals and instructional objectives. - Accurately describe their lesson in terms approaches and methods that are used. - Create a clear contextualized lesson plan that includes the following parts: description of learning context, purpose, objectives, materials, procedure, assessments. - Produce a grammar teaching video for their students that is contextualized and incorporates key principles of pedagogical grammar covered in the course.